-Ad Fontes Media rates Boston Herald in the Skews Right category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates Boston Herald in the Skews Right category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 Boston Herald is a tabloid daily newspaper covering the city of Boston, Massachusetts, and the surrounding area.
 It was founded in 1846 and since 2018 has been part of Digital First Media/MediaNews Group Inc., owned in part by Alden Global Capital.
-The Herald has received eight Pulitzer Prizes.
-The print product has a weekday paid circulation of 250,000, with 9,500 digital subscribers.
-The website records 2.2 million visits per month.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.